 5. Bogna Świątkowska

 When Bogna Świątkowska was setting up the Foundation of New Culture Bęc Zmiana (today called the Bęc Zmiana Foundation) in 2002, no one expected how huge its influence would be on Polish culture.
-Besides publishing the Notes.na.6.tygodni (Notebook.for.6.weeks) magazine since 2003, organising design exhibitions and competitions, as well as numerous artistic projects in public spaces, the foundation also encourages a wider debate about the significance of the city, the urbanisation process and ways of shaping our surroundings.
+Besides publishing the Notes.na.6.tygodni (Notebook.for.6.weeks) magazine since 2003 and organising design exhibitions and competitions, as well as numerous artistic projects in public spaces, the foundation also encourages a wider debate about the significance of the city, the urbanisation process and ways of shaping our surroundings.

-In 2004, Bęc Zmiana Foundation installed figures of pink deer designed by Luiza Marklowska and Hanna Kokczyńska on top of the newly-built Wisłostrada Tunnel in Warsaw.
+In 2004, the Bęc Zmiana Foundation installed figures of pink deer designed by Luiza Marklowska and Hanna Kokczyńska on top of the newly built Wisłostrada Tunnel in Warsaw.
 This surprising initiative contributed greatly to the revitalisation of that part of the city and was a trigger for a series of projects aimed at introducing works of art into the public sphere ─ starting with colourful sculptures of deer and neon lights, and ending with different sorts of concrete structures.

 The activity of Świątkowska’s foundation ranges from widely-commented initiatives in the public sphere to important publications and conferences focussed on modern design practices, the design of public spaces and debates on the quality of public spaces.
 A recent project supervised by Świątkowska is the Place Warszawy (Warsaw Squares) programme focussed on studying the city’s squares ─ their history, location, problems, advantages and disadvantages.
 All for the good of the people.